-Naim Süleymanoğlu is one of the most impressive weightlifters and athletes in the world.
-He was nicknamed the ‘pocket Hercules’ for his small stature – a height of 4’10” (147 cm) and a bodyweight of 136 pounds (62 kilos).
+Naim Süleymanoğlu is one of the most impressive weightlifters and athletes globally.
+He was nicknamed the ‘pocket Hercules’ for his small stature – a height of 4’10” (147 cm) and a body weight of 136 pounds (62 kilos).

 But despite his size, Naim shattered our perception of what’s possible.
-He is the only lifter ever to snatch 2.5 times his body weight – a staggering 336 pounds (152.5 kilos).
-At 132 pounds (60 kilos), he clean and jerked 418 pounds (190 kilos) at the 1988 Summer Olympics.
+He is the only lifter to snatch 2.5 times his body weight – a staggering 336 pounds (152.5 kilos).
+At 132 pounds (60 kilos), he cleaned and jerked 418 pounds (190 kilos) at the 1988 Summer Olympics.

 Naim set 46 records during his active weightlifting career and was introduced to the International Weightlifting Federation Hall of Fame in 2004.

-A lesson we can learn from Naim is that no matter our perceived physical limitations, hard work and determination can help us become impressive athletes.
+We can learn from Naim that our perceived physical limitations, hard work, and determination can help us become impressive athletes.